 2018 update: We still stand by this advice on where to find fair trade and ethical clothing for work, and links have been updated below.
 You may also want to check out our Guide to Slow Fashion.

-In our first post in our ethical shopping series, we rounded up several clothing brands made in the United States, mostly startups and small and/or independent labels.
-In part two, we shared a list of mainstream, more widely available workwear brands that sell clothing made in North America or Europe.
+In our first post in our ethical shopping series, we rounded up several clothing brands made in the United States, mostly startups and small and/or independent labels, and in part two, we shared a list of mainstream, more widely available workwear brands that sell clothing made in North America or Europe.
 Today we’re looking at clothing that’s fair trade certified, as well as clothing not officially considered fair trade but produced more responsibly or ethically than the average brand.

-Of course, when a brand makes admirable claims like those, we as shoppers must simply take their word for it — but I would rather give my business to a company that explicitly details their (supposed) commitment to ethical labor practices and fair trade than to one who doesn’t say a word about its products’ origins or production.
-(Pictured: Brooks Brothers Wool Stretch Small Windowpane Circle Skirt, $168.)
+Of course, when a brand makes admirable claims like those, we as shoppers simply have to take their word for it — but I would rather give my business to a company that states that it’s committed to ethical labor practices and fair trade than to one who doesn’t say a word about its products’ origins or production.
+(Pictured: Brooks Brothers Stretch Wool Sheath Dress, $158.)